 The most important thing to remember when undoing the nuts, and later, when tightening them, is to hold the valve solid with another spanner.
 We use two adjustable spanners, one to hold the valve and one to undo the nut.
 It is very important the pipes are not allowed to bend as if they kink they may leak.

 The picture above shows the right hand valve and the nut will open away from you.
 The valve must be held steady.
 Introduce some rags around the base of the pipes and under the valves at this point.
 There will be some spillage from the radiator as it will be full off water.

 Undo both the nuts until they are just loose (you will need some help here).
 Now undo them all the way and pull the valve gently away from the rad.
 Get your finger or thumb over the hole as soon as you can to reduce spillage.
 When you have both holes blocked you will be able to lift the radiator straight up from its bracket.
 You may have to pull it forward slightly as well as upward.
 The brackets are shaped as below, so you can see how the radiator will lift off.

 Having lifted the rad off, take it outside and either turn it sideways to empty the dirty water out, or turn it completely upside down and set it on the ground.
 This way is easier if it is a large radiator and it will give you time to catch your breath before you get round to emptying it.

 Replacing the radiator is exactly the reverse procedure.

-See also our project on: Radiators, calculating size and BTU values
+See also our project on radiators, how to calculate their size and BTU values.

-For a practical demonstration on removing a radiator go to our video sections on "radiators" and "removing a radiator" by clicking on the links.
-There is also a short film on "replacing a radiator valve" in our troubleshooting section.
+For a practical demonstration on removing a radiator go to our video sections on radiators and how to remove a radiator.
+There is also a short film on how to replace a radiator valve in our troubleshooting section.